 This workshop has 10 remaining seat(s).

 This workshop will be offered via Zoom Meeting.
 You will need to download the software, but it is free and you do not need an account.
 You must also be comfortable sharing your video.
-If you are not comfortable with doing so, please sign up for one of our sessions of At-Home Kits with Support Calls for Living Well with Chronic Disease instead (if none are listed, please feel free to contact us to be placed on a notification list for future ones - email@example.com).
+If you are not comfortable with doing so, please sign up for one of our sessions of At-Home Kits with Support Calls instead (if none are listed, please feel free to contact us to be placed on a notification list for future ones - [email protected]).

-This workshop is for adults who live with cancer, are survivors, and/or their family, friends or caregivers.
-Participants meet in a virtual group of 5 to 15 individuals via Zoom Meeting for 2.5 hours, once a week for 6 weeks, and will also receive a free copy of the book Living a Healthy Life with Chronic Conditions and the audio CD Relaxation for Mind and Body (These will be shipped directly to you in advance, or electronic versions may also be emailed to you.).
-The workshops are led by two trained leaders who are usually volunteers who have lived with or been otherwise affected by cancer themselves.
+This FREE workshop is for adults of all ages experiencing a wide range of chronic pain conditions such as musculoskeletal pain, fibromyalgia, repetitive strain injury, chronic regional pain syndrome, post stroke or central pain, neuropathic pain, among others.
+These workshops are also open to family members and caregivers.
+Participants meet in groups of 5 to 16 individuals for 2.5 hours, once a week for 6 weeks, and will also receive a free copy of the book Living a Healthy Life with Chronic Pain and the audio CD Relaxation for Mind and Body (both hard copies or electronic versions are available).
+The workshops are led by two trained leaders who are usually volunteers with chronic pain themselves.

 Participants report improvement in their lifestyle and general health, as well as improved symptom management and better communication with their doctors.
 They also spend less time in the hospital compared to those who have not taken the workshop.